Anmol-wq/Clock_Generator/README.md

 ## Reproduce_waveforms

+For Windows users,
+- Download the repository.
+- Open the .cir file with ngspice, ensuring the presence of sky_130_fd_pr folder in the same folder as .cir file.

-Here are the basic steps to re-do the simulations and see the waveforms
+Here are the basic steps to re-do the simulations and see the waveforms on Linux.

 ```
 git clone https://github.com/Anmol-wq/Clock_Generator/